 The Board has not conducted formal assessments on the impact of licensing delays but fully acknowledges how delays can affect an applicant's progress in the licensure process and ability to secure employment.
-Consequently, the Board maintains a strong focus on reducing application processing times.
+Consequently, the Board maintains a strong focus on reducing application processing times through process improvements.